alanyom/google-goodhackathon/README.md

 - **Flask** — receives and saves instructions locally
 - **SmolVLA** — vision-language-action policy model for LeRobot arms
 - **LeRobot** — robot arm framework

 ---

+##The Problem

+For elderly and disabled individuals, performing basic physical tasks like opening a pill bottle, picking up an object, or pressing a button can be a significant barrier to independence.
+Existing robotic assistants either require complex interfaces or depend on cloud AI that raises legitimate privacy concerns.
+A device that is always listening and sending data to a remote server is not something many people want in their bedroom or bathroom.
+Gemma Kinetic is a voice-controlled robotic arm assistant that is private by design.
+All AI inference runs on hardware the user controls.
+No audio, no video, and no commands leave the system unless explicitly configured to do so.

+---